RD-2000/if-Expence-Income-Tracker/README.md

 core-java-if-expense-income-tracker

 Overview
 This is a simple command-line Java application for tracking income and expenses.
 It uses basic Java concepts and follows a structured design with models, service classes, and a menu-driven main class.
 The program only relies on if statements for all decision-making, making it straightforward and easy to understand.

 Features
-- Add Income: Enter an income amount along with a description.
+-Add Income: Enter an income amount along with a description.
 -Add Expense: Record expenses with details and categories.
 -View Balance: Check your current balance.
 -View Transactions: See a list of all income and expense records.